Welcome to Class 3.

 Class 3 have worked very hard to produce some fantastic projects, based on our topic- A Child's War.

-Class 3 enjoying reading about what is happening in the world, this links to our Class discussions on topics watched on Newsround.
+Class 3 enjoy reading about what is happening in the world, this links to our class discussions on topics watched on Newsround.